 This Snapshot provides an overview of the major constraints within the business enabling environment for agriculture (AgBEE) in Jordan as identified in the existing literature and confirmed through stakeholder interviews.
-In addition, this report identifies gaps and contradictions in current knowledge with respect to the AgBEE that warrant further research and analysis.1 As summarized in the table below, the discussion spans five key areas of agribusiness operation: accessing inputs, accessing finance, operating a business, linking to markets and competing fairly.
+In addition, this report identifies gaps and contradictions in current knowledge with respect to the AgBEE and provides recommendations for future action.
+As summarized in the table below, the discussion spans five crucial steps in the lifecycle of successful agribusiness operation from obtaining inputs to competing in markets at home and abroad.

-In general, the agricultural sector in Jordan benefits from favorable government policies and faces few legal and regulatory constraints to economic growth.
-Registration and licensing are reported to be straightforward and efficient, labor is readily available, inputs are easily accessible, and agriculture receives very favorable tax treatment, with many producers paying little to no taxes.
-Nonetheless, after peaking at a high of around 30% of GDP in 1970, agriculture now comprises less than 3% of GDP.2 Agriculture in Jordan suffers from three main issues that prevent the sector from achieving its full potential.
+In general, the agricultural sector in Jordan benefits from favorable government policies and faces few legal and regulatory constraints to growth.
+Registration and licensing are reported to be straightforward and efficient, labor is readily available, most inputs other than water are easily accessible, and agriculture receives very favorable tax treatment, with many producers paying little to no taxes.
+Nonetheless, after peaking at a high of around 30 percent of GDP in 1970, agriculture now comprises less than 3 percent of GDP.
+Agriculture in Jordan suffers from three main issues that prevent the sector from achieving its full potential.

 First, water scarcity constrains production and threatens the long-term sustainability of agriculture.
 Current government regulation of water resources reduces productivity in the Jordan Valley yet does little to incentivize farmers to reduce water waste.
 Water bills are highly subsidized and, in the Highlands, are largely unpaid with little to no enforcement.
 The water quota system has grandfathered in higher quotas for the most water-intensive farms, which these farmers are reluctant to give up.
-In addition, import duties on bananas and periodic import bans on some fruits add to the profitability of these water-intensive crops.
+In addition, import duties on bananas and periodic import bans on some fruits limit competition and add to the profitability of these water-intensive crops.
 Although more water-efficient crops may also have strong market potential, there is a lack of leadership (public or private) within the sector to help farmers evaluate these opportunities.